Depeche Mode: Songs of Faith and Devotion and Wilder's departure (1991–1995)

 The Devotional Tour followed, documented by a concert film of the same name.
 The film was directed by Anton Corbijn, and in 1995 earned the band their first Grammy nomination.
 The band's second live album, Songs of Faith and Devotion Live, was released in December 1993.
-The tour continued into 1994 with the Exotic Tour, which began in February 1994 in South Africa, and ended in April in Mexico.
-The final leg of the tour, consisting of more North American dates, followed shortly thereafter and ran until July.
+The tour continued into 1994 with the Exotic leg, which began in February 1994 in South Africa, and ended in April in Mexico.
+The final leg of the tour, called the and US Summer '94 Tour, consisting of more North American dates, followed shortly thereafter and ran until July.
 As a whole, the Devotional Tour is to date the longest and most geographically diverse Depeche Mode tour, spanning fourteen months and 159 individual performances.

 Q magazine described the 1993 Devotional Tour as "The Most Debauched Rock 'n' Roll Tour Ever".
 According to The Independent, the "smack-blasted" Gahan "required cortisone shots just to perform, borderline alcoholic Gore suffered two stress-induced seizures, and Andrew Fletcher's deepening depression resulted, in the summer of 1994, in a full nervous breakdown."
 During the performance in New Orleans, Louisiana, Gahan suffered a heart attack brought on by drug use and had to be ushered out of the Lakefront Arena in an ambulance.
 In Denver, Colorado, local police arrested Gore and fined him $50 for disturbing the peace when he held a loud party in his hotel room.
 Fletcher declined to participate in the second half of the Exotic Tour due to mental instability; he was replaced on stage by Daryl Bamonte, who had worked with the band as a personal assistant since the beginning of their career in 1980.

 In June 1995, Alan Wilder announced that he was leaving Depeche Mode, explaining:

 Since joining in 1982, I have continually striven to give total energy, enthusiasm and commitment to the furthering of the group's success, and in spite of a consistent imbalance in the distribution of the workload, willingly offered this.
 Unfortunately, within the group, this level of input never received the respect and acknowledgement that it warrants.